Usage guide: Intune client continuity

 Visibility

-The Intune client continuity is the starting point for this library pack.
+The Intune client continuity workflow is the starting point for this library pack.
 This automated workflow performs checks and self-healing actions to ensure Intune client compliance, resolving common issues and creating ITSM tickets for unresolved ones, allowing support teams to focus on more critical problems.

 Use cases